Welcome to the online art gallery of wildlife artist Martin Ridley.

 Clients sometimes ask me whether I would contact them if I ever produce a painting of a particular bird, animal or location.
 Please feel free to register your special requests.
 I cannot make any promises but if at a later date I generate any suitable work I'll get in touch.

-View paintings in progress on the "on the easel" page.
+View animal and bird paintings in progress on the "on the easel" page.

 Original oil painting